4. An Australian Island Safari

 We Are off to Fraser Island

-After we drove to Indian Head, where the sea was so bright, we saw fish swimming and jumping next to an outcrop of more exposed black rock.
-Being in such a location with the sunshine and clear waters was hard to believe where I was only two days ago in the city.
+Later the same day, we went for a stroll across some sizable dunes.
+I had the impression that I was in an alien environment.
+We also discovered that the sand is constantly moving.
+The weather would always determine how it developed.
+We then drove to Indian Head, where the sea was so bright that we saw fish swimming and jumping next to an outcrop of more exposed black rock.
+Being in such a location with sunshine and clear waters was hard to believe where I was only two days ago in the city.

 The Infamous Coconut Incident

-To top that story, Lisa, the Newcastle girl, was strolling along with the rest of us without a care in the world as it was easy to lose yourself there.
-She walked in front of an old Italian lady having her photograph taken.
-This sent the woman shouting out in Italian at poor Lisa as she tried to get out of the way.
+Lisa, the Newcastle girl, was strolling alongside the rest of us without a worry in the world.
+An elderly Italian woman was getting her picture taken when Lisa walked in front of her.
+The woman then began yelling at Lisa in Italian as she tried to move out of the path.

 Familiar Faces in Surprising Places